Shonshyn/BS-Tools-for-Mappers/README.md

 I've never used Github before so excuse the jank.
 If you have any suggestions or feedback you can contact me on Discord. (@shonshyn_)

+Huge thanks to Nasafrasa for teaching me how to use Remapper and other stuff.